SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Pre-training

 \subsection{Symbolic Encoder}

-The symbolic encoder in our framework also draws inspiration from recent advancements in transformer-based models for encoding symbolic mathematical functions, as demonstrated in works such as \citep{NeuralIntegrator_AAAI2022, Lample-Deep-SR-ICLR-2020}.
+The symbolic encoder in our framework also draws inspiration from recent advancements in Transformer models for encoding symbolic mathematical functions, as demonstrated in works such as \citep{NeuralIntegrator_AAAI2022, Lample-Deep-SR-ICLR-2020}.
 Here, the symbolic encoder—denoted as $\mathcal{E}^{S}_{\psi}$—is a composite entity parameterized by $\psi$, encapsulating the embedder, a multi-layer Transformer, and attention-based pooling mechanisms.
-Given an input symbolic function $f(\cdot)$, this encoder outputs a condensed representation $\bm{Z}_S$.
+Given an input symbolic expression $f$, this encoder outputs a condensed representation $\bm{Z}_S$.

-\textbf{Tokenization.} Mathematical functions are tokenized by enumerating their trees in prefix order, following the principles outlined in \citep{Kamienny-E2E-symbolic-NIPS-2022}.
+\textbf{Tokenization.} Mathematical expressions are tokenized by prefix order of their trees, following the principles outlined in \citep{Lample-Deep-SR-ICLR-2020}.
 This process employs self-contained tokens to represent operators, variables, and integers, while constants are encoded using the same methodology as discussed in Sec.~\ref{sec:numenc}, representing each with three tokens.
 In alignment with \citep{Lample-Deep-SR-ICLR-2020}, we use special tokens [$\langle\textit{BOS}\rangle$] and [$\langle\textit{EOS}\rangle$] to mark sequence start and end.